 Use Power Strips

 I know it can be a pain trying to turn off all the equipment you have in your living room and the like.
-Using a power strip allows you to switch them all off with just one button.

 For more help with saving on your energy bills why not check out these posts: